fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.ezequiel.tech/2020/05/rce-in-cloud-dm.html">-RCE in Google Cloud Deployment Manager</a>

 <a href="https://www.shielder.it/blog/2021/02/hunting-for-bugs-in-telegrams-animated-stickers-remote-attack-surface/">-Hunting for bugs in Telegram's animated stickers remote attack surface</a>

+<a href="https://hackerone.com/reports/1074047">-Misconfigured oauth leads to Pre account takeover</a>

 <a href="https://twitter.com/seecure963/status/1367145532674613249">-Yay, I was awarded a $100,000 bounty on https://twitter.com/Hacker0x01 Initial bounty was $16k and later on they decided to add another $84k!! </a>